-I didn’t for a minute because heat was rising in my body and my head was foggy with warning sirens screaming at me to get away from this man.
+For a minute I didn’t understand a word he was saying because heat was rising in my body and my head was foggy with warning sirens screaming at me to get away from this man.

 “OK, Ralph.”
 I walked in the other direction, shaken up and teary.
 I got myself together and went to teach my “Gender and Culture” class.

 My consolation that semester was my teaching contracts getting processed incorrectly.
 I ended up being paid for all of the credits I taught.
 That may seem like a given, but this is free market higher education.
 I was hired to teach a course that had variable credits, meaning students could take it for one, two, or three credits.
 I was on the books as an instructor for six credits, which I was teaching.
 This course was an important one for the community college’s student population.
 It served as a safety net for students who were on the verge of losing scholarships, having dropped a class or failed a midterm.
 It was previously a part of a department run by two full-time staff and one half-time student worker.
-When they cut the department they kept this course. [ a dean] had the bright idea of offering it to an adjunct for the equivalent pay of one credit.
-[The office support staff member for adjunct faculty ] pointed out, on our behalf because non of us were at this meeting, the absurdly low pay for an important class.
-The pay was raised to three credits even though position technically required teaching six credits.
+When they cut the department they kept this course.
+Pierre, the current dean of humanities, had the bright idea of offering it to an adjunct for the equivalent pay of one credit.
+Susan, the office support staff for adjunct faculty, pointed out, on our behalf because none of us were at this meeting, the absurdly low pay for an important class.
+The pay was raised to three credits even though the position technically required teaching six credits.
 I was hired to teach that course not knowing this background.
 I was unfortunately extremely grateful for another class.
 When I moved to New Mexico from California, I was hired at the entry level per credit salary despite having been teaching for four years.
 This came out to $6000 less for a three credit course then what I was paid for the summer class I just finished teaching at Pitzer College.
 Free Market higher education works this way.

 After the period of gratitude passed, I was pissed at being exploited.
 The most I did about it was bitch to Susan and everyone else who would listen.
 However the second semester I taught the course, someone new was preparing contracts in the registrar’s office.
 They rightfully prepared contracts for all of the credits I was teaching.
 No one caught it and I was paid correctly for the next three years I worked at SFCC.
 Free market higher education also works this way.

 Another “perk” SFCC offered adjunct faculty was a free meal the week before classes started.
 The school hosted a “spaghetti dinner” each semester where the deans and VP’s served us.
-It was their adorable way to get us to come to campus for free before our teaching contracts officially began and feed us the usual college boosterism.
-The meal sucked and none of us came to the dinner after our first semester at the college when we realized it wasn’t required.
+It was their adorable way to get us to come to campus for free, before our teaching contracts officially began, and feed us college boosterism.
+The meal sucked and none of us came to the dinner after our first teaching semester when we realized it wasn’t required.
 Then a new (interim) president was hired.
 A dean of something unnecessary, trying to keep her job, decided to make the dinner more engaging.
-My partner, who was earning his culinary degree at the college, had just started working in campus food services.
+My partner, Von, who was earning his culinary degree at the college, had just started working in campus food services.
 I went to the dinner because Von cooked it.
-And because the dean of something unnecessary asked for my input about what to do for a more engaging less coercive event, one of my important duties as adjunct rep. Once we were all seated and eating our meal, the Dean of Faculty called me up to the podium to participate in the dog and pony show for the new president.
+And because the dean of something unnecessary asked for my input about what to do for a more engaging, less coercive event.
+One of my important duties as adjunct rep. Once we were all seated and eating our meal, the Dean of Faculty called me up to the podium to participate in the dog and pony show for the new president.